 3. Occasional expenses: Everything besides your commitments and everyday expenses falls into this third category.
 It represents expenses that we can control with our behaviours.
 It includes money you spend on fashion, gifts, and entertainment.

 The three-category expense budget is simple to use and with the right action may have a positive impact on your financial wellbeing.
-To find out more about budgeting check out the available from the Davidson Institute.

 Once you've set goals, identified your income and expenses, and considered areas of your budget, you would like to manage, like savings, now it’s time to put your plan into action.

 To minimise your occasional expenses, try ask yourself, “Do I really need this?”
 If the answer to this question is “No, but I want it”.
 Then ask yourself, “Do I want it enough, to go without something else?”
 You can then make the choice, whether you buy the thing you want and go without something else, or decide that even though you want this thing, it will have to wait until another time.

 Saving on a regular basis is one of the most powerful savings tips to help you become more financially resilient and achieve your lifestyle and financial goals.
 One of best ways to do this is to pay yourself first.
 This means automatically putting aside a specified savings amount from each paycheck at the time you receive it into a separate savings account.
 In other words, you are paying yourself before you begin paying your monthly everyday expenses.

 By using an effective budget, you may be able to begin a savings plan with your leftover monthly cash, after your expenses.
 Most savings accounts generally offer a higher interest rate than transaction accounts and can help you save by giving you less access to your money.
 And, if you leave the interest earned in your savings account it can grow through compounding interest.
 Compounding can create a snowball effect, as the original investments plus the income earned from those investments grow together.
 View this compound interest jargon buster film below to learn more.